The following list defines key words as they are used in these Rules.

 If you need an interpreter for your arbitration and cannot provide your own, contact BBB and it will make every effort to find a volunteer interpreter.

 You and your witnesses shall be placed under oath at the hearing.

 The arbitrator will decide on the order and procedures for you to present your side of the dispute.

-For in-person or telephone hearings, you will be given the opportunity to make a personal presentation of your case.
+You will be given an opportunity to make a personal presentation of your case.
 You may present witnesses and evidence in support of your case.
-You may also question the other parties, their witnesses and their evidence.
+You may also question the other parties, their witnesses, and their evidence.
 After everyone has given a presentation, you will be given the opportunity to make a closing statement.

 If the arbitrator determines that additional information is necessary in order to make a fair decision, he or she may direct that this additional evidence be submitted at a subsequent hearing or in any manner deemed appropriate by the arbitrator.
 If the arbitrator directs that written evidence be submitted after the initial hearing, the evidence shall be sent to BBB within the time frame specified by the arbitrator.
 BBB will send a copy to the other party and solicit a response.
 Both the written evidence and any response shall be submitted by BBB to the arbitrator.